 Note: You must have previously configured a VLAN in the VLAN Configuration screen.
-Refer to VLAN Configuration on Page 88 for information.
+Refer to VLAN Configuration on Page 86 for information.

-AN ID Private VLAN Type
+LAN ID Private VLAN Type]

-2 Primary 🗸 1
+2 Primary 🗸

 3 Isolated 🗸

-Private VL Private VLAN Configuration Page • Primary VLAN - The uplink port is usually the primary VLAN.
-Ports within a primary VLAN can communicate with ports in a secondary VLAN VLAN ID • Secondary VLAN - The client ports are usually defined within secondary VLAN.
-The secondary VLAN includes Isolated VLAN and Community VLANs.
-The client ports can be isolated VLANs or can be grouped in the same Community VLAN.
-The ports within the same community VLAN can communicate with each other.
-However, the isolated VLAN ports cannot.
+Private VLAN Configuration Page Primary VLAN - The uplink port is usually the prima primary VLAN can communicate with ports in a second ry VLAN.
+Ports within a ndary VLAN VLAN ID Secondary VLAN - The client ports are usually defined The secondary VLAN includes Isolated VLAN and Cor ports can be isolated VLANs or can be grouped in the The ports within the same community VLAN can com However, the isolated VLAN ports cannot. d within secondary VLAN. nmunity VLANs.
+The client same Community VLAN. municate with each other.

-Private VL AN Configuration Page (Continued) None: The VLAN is not included in private VLAN.
-Private VLAN • Primary: A primary VLAN contains promiscuous ports that can communicate with the secondary VLANs.
-Type • Isolated: The member ports of the VLAN are isolated. • Community : The member ports of the VLAN can communicate with each other.
+Private VL Private VLAN Configuration Page (Continued) • None: The VLAN is not included in private VLAN.
+Private VLAN Type • Primary: A primary VLAN contains promiscuous ports that can communicate with the secondary VLANs. • Isolated: The member ports of the VLAN are isolated. • Community : The member ports of the VLAN can communicate with each other.
 Click Apply to apply the settings.
-Apply Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509-XT is powered off.
+Apply Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES8510 is powered off.